philipvella/getFonts/README.md

 ## Description

-`fetchfonts` is a Node.js project that demonstrates how to fetch fonts using the Express framework and the Axios library.
+`getFonts` is a Node.js project that demonstrates how to fetch fonts using the Express framework and the Axios library.
 It provides a basic server that serves font files in response to specific routes.

 ![localhost result](proxy_fonts.png)

 ## Installation

-To install and run the `fetchfonts` project, follow these steps:
+To install and run the `getFonts` project, follow these steps:

 1. Clone the repository: